boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 The :guilabel:`Geometry comparison` dialog will be opened in :guilabel:`Map view`, showing the geometries for both the versions of the feature.
-The green dots represent the new added nodes, while the red ones represent the deleted nodes.
+The green dots represent the newly added nodes, while the red ones represent the deleted nodes.

 .. figure:: img/geometrychangesdialog.png